SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_IP_of_a_DMA.md

    1. Close the SLNetClientTest tool.

-## DMA in a DMS using a Cassandra cluster
+## DMA in a DMS using a Cassandra cluster locally

 If your DataMiner System uses the Cassandra cluster feature for its general database (i.e. one Cassandra cluster for the entire DMS), follow the procedure below to change the IP of one of the DMAs in the DMS: